uppedtrout/Better-config/README.md

 The Eleventh Name is ASARUALIM
 Possesses secret wisdom, and shines Light in the Darkened areas, forcing what lives there to give good accounting of its existence and its knowledge.
 Giveth excellent counsel in all things.
-His word is BARRMARATU and the Seal which thou engrave is thus:Downloaded from www.holybooks.com The Twelfth Name is ASARUALIMMUNNA
+His word is BARRMARATU and the Seal which thou engrave is thus:
+The Twelfth Name is ASARUALIMMUNNA
 This is the Power that presideth over armour of all kinds and is excellently knowledgeable in military matters, being of the advance army of MARDUK at that